 I was terrified that if I didn’t start the formal learning part of kindergarten on time or earlier that my son was simply going to be behind and evermore I would ruin his chances for success as an adult.

-Focusing on more scare tactics that I read than practical advice, I made the mistake a lot of parents do, which is to rush the part of learning that comes with kindergarten, which is to play.
+Focusing on more scare tactics I read than practical advice, I made the mistake a lot of parents do which is to rush the part of learning that comes with kindergarten, which is to play.

-It’s ugly to admit but I wasn’t the mom interested in if he was delighting in learning, I was only interested if he could prove what he was learning.
-Ouch.
+It’s ugly to admit, but I wasn’t the mom interested in if he was delighting in learning, I was only interested if I could prove what he was learning.
+Ouch!

 Going one step further to reveal my twisted attitude, I thought that moms, who spent their day doing crafts with their kids didn’t have the same goals I had, which were rigorous standards.
 There I said it.

-In my defense, though those feelings were coming out of a heart of love and wanting to be a conscientious homeschool mom because like you, I wanted the best for my son.
+In my defense though those feelings were coming out of a heart of love.
+I wanted to be a conscientious homeschool mom because like you, I wanted the best for my son.

 This is the very opposite of the way I feel today.